cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 }
 ```

-`restoreChannel` will write an error receipt, set the original channel and delete upgrade information when the executing channel needs to abort the upgrade handshake and return to the original parameters.
+`restoreChannel` will write an error receipt, set the channel back to its original state and delete upgrade information when the executing channel needs to abort the upgrade handshake and return to the original parameters.

 ```typescript
 // restoreChannel signature may be modified to take a custom error